BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 For the next level, you need to get access to the web page running on an EC2 at 4d0cf09b9b2d761a7d87be99d17507bce8b86f3b.flaws.cloud
 It'll be useful to know that a snapshot was made of that EC2 shortly after nginx was setup on it.
 ```
-Sounds like we'll be stealing and loading someone else's snapshot.
+Sounds like we'll be stealing and loading someone else's snapshot
 First gathering some information about the bucket and the hijacked user
 ```
 ┌──(kali㉿kali)-[~/Desktop/bucket]